NateDimick/chupeverything/readme.md

 * dafont user donshottype (is it dons hot type or don shot type?)
 * COVID-19 and Stay at Home orders from our nation's caring and responsible governors, particularly Chris Sununu
 * Heinz

+This is a cron script now.
+Set `./runbot.sh` to execute in crontab. create and set up venv first.